What Are the Benefits of Lean 5S System?

-What they don’t understand is that lean 5S isn’t a one-time-does-it cure, like a pill or injection for a serious physical ailment.
-5S is a system, a cycle.
+What they don’t understand is that lean 5S isn’t a one-time cure, like a pill or injection for a serious physical ailment.
+5S is a system, a cycle, not an event.
 It’s a habit the workforce gets into, like exercising three or more times a week to decrease the likelihood of a “serious physical ailment”.
 The company that doesn’t get much out of 5S probably isn’t incorporating the 5S philosophy in its daily routine.
 Perhaps they don’t understand lean thinking.

-Clearing everything off of everyone’s desk once a year is not 5S.
-Having a place for everything and everything (back) in its place, every day — that’s 5S!
+Clearing everything (lean waste) off of everyone’s desk once a year is not a lean 5S system.
+Having a place for everything and everything (back) in its place, every day — that’s lean 5S!

 Lean 5S is sometimes applied rigorously — to the letter — by overzealous, micromanaging types.
 They mistake discipline for tyranny.
 Taken to extremes, 5S stifles individuality and creativity, lowering morale and productivity.
 (Believe it or not, people aren’t inspired when they’re told, “It has to be this way…or else!”)